A hysterectomy is surgery to remove the uterus (womb) — the hollow organ where babies grow and develop during pregnancy.

 - Partial (also called subtotal or supracervical) hysterectomy.
 Only the top part of the uterus is removed.
 The cervix is left in place.

 - Radical hysterectomy.
 The surgeon removes the uterus, cervix, tissue on either side of the cervix, and the top part of the vagina.
 This type is often used to treat cancer of the cervix or uterus.

 You might have some light bleeding and discharge after your surgery, and you’ll no longer get regular menstrual periods.

 Pain, burning, and itching around the incision site are also normal.
 If your ovaries were removed, you’ll likely have menopause-like side effects like hot flashes and night sweats.

 A hysterectomy will put your sex life on pause for a few weeks, but it shouldn’t end it.

-According to one review of studies, most women said their sex life either stayed the same or improved after the procedure.
+According to , most women said their sex life either stayed the same or improved after the procedure.
 They were finally free from the pain or heavy bleeding that caused them to have the surgery.

 Having your ovaries removed during the procedure could dampen your desire for sex, though.
 That’s because your ovaries produce testosterone and estrogen — hormones that are integral to your libido.